Thoughts on the Fujifilm X100 digital camera series

 So not the perfect digital camera for this photographer, yet, but given the price of Leicas and their competition, it is close enough.

-Thank you, Molly, Gavin, Bob, Jason, Fuji bossess and employees, ship and airplane pilots and controllers, delivery drivers, food, infrastructure, and government staff, artists, tax payers, and everyone else in human civilization, including you, who make the existence of a machine that records moments in time, like this one, possible.
+Thank you, Molly, Gavin, Bob, Jason, Fuji bossess and employees, ship and airplane pilots and controllers, delivery drivers, food, infrastructure, manufacturing, and government staff, artists, tax payers, and everyone else in human civilization, including you, who make the existence of a machine that records moments in time, like this one, possible.

 Notes